-#GEB2138, E-Business Law and Ethics 3 hrs., 3 crs.
+#GEB2138, E-Business Law and Ethics

 This course focuses on legal and ethical issues involved in forming and operating web-based companies.

 +#GEB2139, E-Business Management 3 hrs., 3 crs.

 Prerequisite: GEB1136.

 This course includes the applications, principles, and concepts of business transactions that take place via electronic communication networks.
 Specific emphasis will be placed on the process of buying and selling goods and services, and the information over computer networks.